 London EC1V 0HB

 Dom is the author of a number of book chapters, articles, reviews, and online pieces.
 His first book, Imperial Infrastructure & Spatial Resistance in Colonial Literature, 1880-1930, was published by Peter Lang in 2017.
 His second book, Urban Comics: Infrastructure & the Global City in Contemporary Graphic Narratives, was published by Routledge in 2019.
 Dom is also the co-editor with Professor Elleke Boehmer, of Planned Violence: Post/Colonial Urban Infrastructure, Literature & Culture (Palgrave Macmillan, 2018), and with Drs Erica Lombard and Ben Mountford, of Fighting Words: Fifteen Books that Shaped the Postcolonial World (Peter Lang, 2017).
 Most recently, he is the co-editor with Professor Candida Rifkind of a collection of essays and artworks, Documenting Trauma in Comics: Traumatic Pasts, Embodied Histories and Graphic Reportage (Palgrave Macmillan 2020).
+He is currently co-authoring a book with Professor Rifkind entitled Graphic Refuge: Visuality and Mobility in Refugee Comics (forthcoming with Wilfred Laurier UP in 2023).

 - DPhil, University of Oxford, United Kingdom, Sep 2011 – Mar 2015